maxpert/rues/README.md

-# RuES - JMES Evaluation as Service
+# RuES - Expression Evaluation as Service

 RuES is a minimal JMES expression evaluation side-car, that uses [JMESPath](https://jmespath.org/) and it can handle arbitrary JSON.
 Which effectively makes it general purpose logical expression evaluation engine, just like